Graphic Packaging (GPK) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the packaging company had gained 5.09% in the past month.
-In that same time, the Industrial Products sector gained 4.57%, while the S&P 500 gained 6.22%.
+Prior to today's trading, shares of the packaging company had lost 3.22% over the past month.
+This has lagged the Industrial Products sector's gain of 1.65% and the S&P 500's gain of 2.61% in that time.

 Wall Street will be looking for positivity from Graphic Packaging as it approaches its next earnings report date.
 This is expected to be May 2, 2023.
-In that report, analysts expect Graphic Packaging to post earnings of $0.62 per share.
-This would mark year-over-year growth of 29.17%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.39 billion, up 6.31% from the year-ago period.
+On that day, Graphic Packaging is projected to report earnings of $0.62 per share, which would represent year-over-year growth of 29.17%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.39 billion, up 6.33% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Graphic Packaging.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.18% higher.
-Graphic Packaging currently has a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.43% higher.
+Graphic Packaging is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Graphic Packaging is currently trading at a Forward P/E ratio of 9.1.
-For comparison, its industry has an average Forward P/E of 12.32, which means Graphic Packaging is trading at a discount to the group.
+Looking at its valuation, Graphic Packaging is holding a Forward P/E ratio of 8.85.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.12.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report